-- Students will be able to communicate scientific information effectively in written and oral forms (including using standard practices in scientific writing), addressing basic biological concepts encompassing a range of sub-disciplines within the field of biology.
+- Students will be able to communicate scientific information in written and oral form.

-- Students will be able to apply the scientific method as a demonstration that they understand the basic paradigm of scientific inquiry as it relates to general biological problems.
+- Students will be able to understand the basic paradigm of scientific inquiry as it relates to biological problems.

-- Students will be able to describe fundamental principles of biology e.g., central dogma, diversity of life, inheritance.
+- Students will be able to describe fundamental principles of biology e.g., the theory of evolution, the central dogma, diversity of life, and inheritance.

-- Students will develop an appreciation for the interdisciplinary role of science as applied to human and environmental challenges across both local and global scales.
+- Students will develop an appreciation for the interdisciplinary role of biological science as applied to their major field.

 Take the following 18 units with a Grade of "C" or better in each course: